Spain

 Whilst the numbers of this highly localised feline have increased in recent years (from an estimated low point of less than one hundred individuals just a few decades ago), it remains a tricky species to find without local knowledge and assistance.

-After arriving at our comfortable hotel near Andújar, we will then have three days exploring one of Spain’s wildest regions, the Sierra de Andújar Natural Park.
+After arriving at our comfortable hotel near Llerena, we will then have three days exploring southern Extrmadura.
 Here, our primary focus will be Iberian Lynx and we are likely to visit a number of watchpoints and other prime locations to maximise on our chance of an encounter with this elusive feline.

-Other possibilities include Iberian Magpie (which is endemic to Spain and part of Portugal), Blue Rock Thrush and Rock Bunting.
-Indeed, we may even see Great Spotted Cuckoo as small numbers remain here during the winter months.
+Other possibilities include Iberian Magpie (which is endemic to Spain and parts of Portugal), Blue Rock Thrush and we may even see Great Spotted Cuckoo as small numbers remain in Spain during the winter months.

-After a final morning in the ‘Land of the Lynx’, we will reluctantly leave Andújar and head south to the world famous Doñana.
-As on our northbound journey, we will make some carefully selected stops on the way including a visit to the Osuna Plains where our main emphasis will be to find the special birds of the Spanish steppe.
+After a final morning in the ‘Land of the Lynx’, we will reluctantly leave Llerena and head south to the world famous Doñana.
+As on our northbound journey, we will make some carefully selected stops where our main emphasis will be to find any of the special birds of the Spanish steppe which we have not yet seen.

 We will then begin our exploration of the Doñana National Park which is rightly classified as a World Heritage Site by UNESCO.
 With two full days in the area, we are likely to visit a mixture of saltpans, marshes, rice fields and woodlands in search of the special wildlife of this region.